-If you are a beneficiary of an estate there may be a reason why you would want to either disclaim your inheritance or redirect it to another beneficiary.
+You can change a person’s will after their death, as long as any beneficiaries left worse off by the changes agree.
+If you are a beneficiary of an estate you might want to either disclaim your inheritance, or redirect it to another beneficiary.

 If you give your inheritance to someone and you do not survive seven years, your gift will be added to your estate to calculate the inheritance tax payable on your death.

 A Deed of Variation completed within two years of the death to make the same gift can be much more tax efficient, because the seven year survivorship rule will not be in effect and the gift will consequently not be subject to inheritance tax.